Skip to content

 On termination of the grant, the Principal Investigator is required to complete an End of Project Report, which is to be received by us within two calendar months of receipt of the report template from MDUK.
 Failure to submit will result in the final payment being withheld until submission of the report and may affect future grant applications.

-Principal Investigators are also required to submit outputs and impact data annually through the ResearchFish system (details to be provided by the MDUK Research Team).
+Principal Investigators are also required to submit outputs and impact data annually.
+This currently happens through the ResearchFish system but in future years will be replaced by alternative methods to collect impact data (details to be provided by the MDUK Research Team).

-Our Research Team monitors the content of annual and final reports and may contact the grant holder to request further information or clarification.
+Our Research Team monitors the content final reports and may contact the grant holder to request further information or clarification.
 The Principal Investigator will be required to provide follow-up information on the research after completion of the project as and when requested by us.

 MRC Clinical Research Training Fellowships